mihaiwebdev/Portfolio-Website/README.md

 # Portfolio-Website
 Hi There, this is my portfolio website where you can read a description about me and watch some of my work.
-The website it's made with pure CSS and vanilla JavaScript, without any framework.
+The website it's made with plain Html, CSS and vanilla JavaScript, without any framework.